-- In situ settling test (IST): the sampling instrument (bottom-withdrawal tube or side-withdrawal tube; Van Rijn 2012) is used to take a water-suspended sediment sample and is afterwards used as a settling tube; - Laboratory settling test (LST): water-suspended sediment samples are taken by a cylindertype of sampler (Van Dorn sampler) with valves on both ends or by a pump sampler; the samples are returned to the laboratory (sometimes on site) for a settling tube test; - Settling velocities derived from moving particles and flocs recorded by a camera system (LABSFLOC-2-instrument).
-There are two options: - a.
-The camera can be lowered into the water column; or - Water samples are taken and immediately analyzed by camera recordings in an onsite laboratory.
+- In situ settling test (IST): the sampling instrument (bottom-withdrawal tube or side-withdrawal tube; Van Rijn 2012) is used to take a water-suspended sediment sample and is afterwards used as a settling tube; - Laboratory settling test (LST): water-suspended sediment samples are taken by a cylindertype of sampler (Van Dorn sampler) with valves on both ends or by a pump sampler; the samples are returned to the laboratory (sometimes on site) for a settling tube test; - Settling velocities derived from moving particles and flocs recorded by a camera system (LABSFLOC2-instrument): two options are possible: a. camera can be lowered into the water column or b. water samples are taken and immediately analyzed by camera recordings in on site laboratory.

 Prof. A. Manning from the University of Plymouth and HR Wallingford took part in the field measurements on 23, 24 and 25 May 2022.
-He operated and analyzed the results of the LABSFLOC-2-instrument.
+He operated and analyzed the results of the LABSFLOC2-instrument.